In this guide, you’ll learn about:

 Improved Revenue (Higher Upsell Potential)

-Run an NPS to identify promoters.
+Run an NPS surveys to identify promoters.
 Customers who are delighted with your brand are more likely to:

 Promoters represent great upsell potential.